California Leads in Business Profitability

 California has the innovative culture, infrastructure, and demographics necessary for success.
 Not only is California the home of Silicon Valley, but it’s also the leading state in scientific and medical advancements.
 The entrepreneurial spirit is strong, with 141 business startups for every 100,000 residents in the state.
 This is due, in part, to the billions of dollars of venture capital available to California entrepreneurs and to California’s culture of supporting new businesses.

 While tech industry giants, such as Apple, Uber, and Tesla, lead the way, entrepreneurs are showing up in multiple industries, such as aerospace, agriculture, clean energy, and healthcare.
 Innovators are utilizing technological advancements to change the way things are done in every industry.
 California has a strong legacy of being at the forefront of new discoveries and it continues to hold that distinction.

 Reasons Why California is the Place for Business

 California’s economy is growing.
 It thrives due to industrial growth, access to a large and productive workforce, strong transportation network, and a market of 39 million consumers.
 California has been ranked best in the U.S. for higher education.

 Job growth is booming in California.
-The Golden State has 51 Fortune 500 headquarters.
+As of 2021, the Golden State has 53 Fortune 500 headquarters.
 California companies are 2,156% more profitable than Texas companies and 38% more profitable than New York companies.
 This profit amount includes California state taxes and regulations.
 The new California tax credit has made it possible for companies to place production facilities as well as headquarter offices in California, while California delivers a steady stream of talent.